 So, where does marketing fail?

 This only increases our cost and yields less return.
-In terms of online marketing, it decreases the click through rate (reach is more but interested are less) and hence the relevancy of the whole campaign.
+In terms of online marketing, it decreases the click-through rate (reach is more but interests are less) and hence the relevancy of the whole campaign.

 This clearly signifies the need to understand the target audience and move forward with set goals and objectives which is measurable.
-It has been observed that most of the young entrepreneurs keep switching between strategies to find out what works for them.
-It may work out sometimes but hurts the brand most of the times.
+It has been observed that most young entrepreneurs keep switching between strategies to find out what works for them.
+It may work out sometimes but hurts the brand most of the time.
 Devising a systematic approach can only lead to success.

-It has been rightly said, “Those who fail to plan actually plan to fail” so the marketing practices must be systematic and proactive.
-Never get enticed by the last hour call for tradeshows or promotions.
+It has been rightly saying, “Those who fail to plan actually plan to fail” so the marketing practices must be systematic and proactive.
+Never get enticed by the last-hour call for tradeshows or promotions.
 It only creates a waste of resources.

 Customers are the king in any business.
 But many businesses still focus on showcasing what they have achieved or what they are good at rather than showing people how their product or services can fulfill the customers' requirements or that gap.

 It is an awesome idea to come up with a new product or service idea but it shouldn’t be way ahead of time that customers cannot relate their uses.
 Like introducing exclusive online retailing for “ABC electronics in Nepal”.
 It might decrease the cost of the product by eliminating the middlemen but the marketer should also realize that many parts of Nepal have customers who are not tech-savvy and not reliant on online markets.

 Marketing practices should closely observe how customers react to a particular product or service and what is their feedback or suggestion regarding that.
 Customers are smart and they buy only those products that they can relate themselves to.